ArangoDB-Community/pyArango/README.rst

 Installation
 ------------

-Only python 2 is supported.
+Supports python 2.7 and 3.4.

 From PyPi: